SpirosDR1/Qubex-PQC-Benchmarks/README.md

 security margin — the conservative choice for custody, where the cost of being wrong is the whole position.

+### Raw Primitive Speed
+Isolated from network overhead, the ML-DSA-87 sign/verify operation itself benchmarks at approximately 687,000 ns (~687 µs) for signing and 58,000 ns (~58 µs) for verification, measured via the repo's own benchmark tool on an Intel Core i5-8265U @ 1.60GHz (a standard laptop CPU, not specialized hardware).
+These numbers use hedged (randomized) signing — the same mode the live API uses in production, not the faster deterministic mode.
+Verification, the operation the live API actually performs on every request, is meaningfully faster than signing — consistent with ML-DSA's design, where signing involves rejection sampling and verification doesn't.

 ## Status

 | Component                      | State    |